Distinguished Alumna Award

 Pamela Anderson-Brulé ’76 graduated from Cal Poly San Luis Obispo and studied in France at both the Fountainebleau Schools and the École des Beaux-Arts.
 In a Palo Alto garage, Pamela co-founded Anderson-Brulé Architects (ABA), then a small boutique design firm and now a nationally recognized, full service design firm specializing in architecture, interiors, and strategic planning.
 For over three decades, ABA has continued to design award-winning projects, which have been nationally recognized as groundbreaking and first-of-a-kind.
 Pamela is a well-respected expert in her field and along with her numerous professional affiliations, has given many presentations on her work.
 Pamela is an active philanthropist and educator.
 Along with her firm, she has been the recipient of numerous awards and her work has been displayed in numerous publications and exhibitions.

-Earlier this year, Pamela became the first woman in Santa Clara County to be elevated to the College of Fellows in the American Institute of Architects, the highest rank in the institute’s membership.
+Pamela was the first woman in Santa Clara County to be elevated to the College of Fellows in the American Institute of Architects, the highest rank in the institute’s membership.
 She was elected by the jury for her notable contributions and her advancement of the science and art of architectural planning and design.
 By modeling strong leadership, Pamela influences other design professionals, inside and outside of ABA’s practice, to innovate their roles as leaders in the ever changing architectural industry.

 Today, Pamela continues to transform people, places, and practices through strategic and thoughtful design.
 One of her most recent transformations was a building on the Santa Catalina campus.
-Dedicated on January 15 of this year,the Sister Claire and Sister Christine Mathematics and Science Center houses mathematics classrooms, science labs, faculty offices, collaborative gathering spaces, a cistern water filtration system, a live saltwater aquaria, and an interactive iGlobe display.
-Designed with social, environmental, and educational goals, the 26,000 square foot building is already becoming a project-based learning tool for the present and future of Santa Catalina School.
+The Sister Claire and Sister Christine Mathematics and Science Center houses mathematics classrooms, science labs, faculty offices, collaborative gathering spaces, a cistern water filtration system, and live saltwater aquaria.
+Designed with social, environmental, and educational goals, the 26,000-square-foot building is a project-based learning tool for the present and future of Santa Catalina School.

 Distinguished Alumnae 2015